PhD position in IC Design group

 - You are fluent in English.

-- an application/motivation letter, emphasizing your specific interest and motivation to apply for a PhD position in our group;
+- a motivation letter, emphasizing your specific interest and motivation to apply for a PhD position in our group;

 - a detailed CV (resume) and a publication list;

 - contact details of at least 2 referees;